Event Management Scenarios

 Scheduling / Appointment Booking

-For a scheduling or appointment booking app, we recommend (and use ourselves) a third party tool called Acuity Scheduling.
-You may wish to begin your research here, or with an alternate tool like Calendly.
+For a scheduling or appointment booking app, we recommend (and use ourselves) a third party tool called Calendly.
+You may wish to begin your research here, or with an alternate tool like Acuity Scheduling.

-In either case, it is an external tool that cannot (and does not need to) be integrated with AccessAlly in order to work.
+In either case, this is an external tool that cannot (and does not need to) be integrated with AccessAlly in order to work.

 If you want password protection for your appointment scheduler, you can simply add the link to access your calendar one of your protected membership site pages, so only logged in users with the correct permissions can view it.

 Many AccessAlly users run specialized, in-person workshops, conferences, and other physical events that require users to purchase a ticket (or multiple tickets) in order to attend.

 Normally, the event management plugins that provide this functionality would exist on the main (non-AccessAlly) website, since there is no need for password protection on the ticket and event pages.

 However, if you only want to open your conference up to active membership subscribers, for example, you may wish to tuck the event management into your membership site, so that you can utilize AccessAlly’s page protection tags.

 Some of the top performing plugins in this area are:

 - Eventbrite – plus you’ll want to pay special attention to their instructions for how to embed Eventbrite on a WordPress page.